-19 Regulation (EU) No 531/2012 of the European Parliament and of the Council of 13 June 2012 on
+19 Regulation (EU) No 531/2012 of the European Parliament and of the Council of 13 June 2012 on roaming on public mobile communications networks within the Union.

 (a) Follow-up on the implementation of the decoupling obligation

 BEREC performed an analysis of the technical solutions for the decoupling of roaming services20 and drafted guidelines on the wholesale roaming access obligation21 publicly consulting on them during the second half of 2012.
 While BEREC adopted (and published) the guidelines on Article 3 of the Roaming Regulation (wholesale roaming access) at the Cyprus Plenary, the Commission's implementing act on Article 5 of the Regulation (structural measures) is due in December 2012.
 BEREC already delivered its opinion on the Commission's draft implementing act, in line with the outcome of the public consultation.